 This will install the latest release of WNTR from https://anaconda.org/conda-forge/wntr.

-Option 3: Users can download a zip file that includes source files and the examples folder from the US EPA GitHub organization.
+Option 3: Users can download and build WNTR using source files from the WNTR GitHub repository.

 Step 3: Test installation¶

 To test that WNTR is installed, open a Python console and run:import wntr